catherineanme/CS1710FP/README.md

 You may find our Process Book throughout the various milestones of this project at this open Google Doc link: https://docs.google.com/document/d/1pW_gdDB3F231XNcuoE8zqqxzXGftUiIOpmafbTzGC5M/edit?usp=sharing

-FINALLY, here is an explanation on how to run our code, what libraries we used, and other information about this project:

----

 ## How to Run This Project